Alouettes vs. Tiger-Cats

-The Line: Montreal Alouettes +3 -- Over/Under: 54 Click to Get Latest Betting Odds
+The Line: Alouettes +3 -- Over/Under: 51 Click to Get Latest Betting Odds

-The Hamilton Tiger-Cats and Montreal Alouettes meet Thursday night at Molson Stadium.
+The Hamilton Tiger-Cats and Montreal Alouettes meet Sunday in CFL action at Molson Stadium on ESPN2.